-Imagine what could happen if Facebook becomes the largest insurance distributor in the world.
-As of February 2021, they already have 2.8 billion potential clients who tell them when they get married, divorced, have a baby, buy a home, get a new job, or retire, all without prompting.
+Imagine Facebook becoming the largest insurance distributor in the world, with one billion potential clients who already tell Facebook when they get married, divorced, have a baby, buy a home, get a new job, or retire, all without prompting.
 Now that's a truly awesome prospecting list!